rbleattler/mdop-docs/mdop/appv-v5/about-app-v-51.md

 After you make your changes, click **Import...** and select the file you edited.
 After you successfully import it back in, the manifest file is immediately updated within the package editor.

-**Caution**
+> [!CAUTION]
-When you import the file, your changes are validated against the XML schema.
+> When you import the file, your changes are validated against the XML schema.
 If the file is not valid, you will receive an error.
 Be aware that it is possible to import a file that is validated against the XML schema, but that might still fail to run for other reasons.

 ### Addition of Windows 10 to operating systems list